mikemahoney218/spacey/README.md

 -   `automap` uses a combination of sensible defaults to produce attractive square map outputs from a single central point location.
--   `get_heightmap` retrives an elevation map from the USGS for a specified boundary box and translates it into an R matrix.
+-   `get_heightmap` retrieves an elevation map from the USGS for a specified boundary box and translates it into an R matrix.
 -   `get_image_overlay` retrieves a texture from ESRI for a specified boundary box and translates it into a matrix.